 Jane Mosbacher Morris is the Founder and CEO of TO THE MARKET | Survivor-made Goods, a socially-inspired business economically empowering vulnerable communities through artisan enterprise.
 She previously served as the Director of Humanitarian Action for the McCain Institute for International Leadership, where she managed the Institute’s anti-human trafficking program.
 She currently serves on the Institute's Human Trafficking Advisory Council.
 Prior to joining the Institute, she worked in the U.S. Department of State’s Bureau of Counterterrorism and in the Secretary’s Office of Global Women’s Issues.

 She has also worked at the Millennium Challenge Corporation and the Center for Strategic and International Studies.
 She has traveled, written, and spoken broadly on issues ranging from social enterprise to peace and security and in venues ranging from the Alt Summit to the Naval Special Warfare Command.
 Her written work has been published by platforms ranging from the National Defense University and The Houston Chronicle to Refinery 29 and the Huffington Post.

-Mosbacher Morris has received numerous awards from the Department of State, as well as has been named one of the “Top 99 Under 33 Most Influential Young Professionals” by The Diplomatic Courier in 2011.
+Morris has received numerous awards from the Department of State, as well as has been named one of the “Top 99 Under 33 Most Influential Young Professionals” by The Diplomatic Courier in 2011.
 She serves on the Advisory Boards of Afghanistan’s ARZU: Studio of Hope, Texas-based 360 DEGREES Vanishing, child sexual abuse-focused non-profit Speak Your Silence, and wH20: The Journal on Gender and Water.
 She also serves on the Boards of Women LEAD and USA Cares.
 She is a proud mentor at the University of Kentucky’s Gatton School of Business’s Women Business Leaders.
 She holds a Bachelor of Science in Foreign Service from Georgetown University and a MBA from Columbia Business School.
-She is thrilled to be married to fellow entrepreneur, Nate Morris of Kentucky.
+She is a term member at the Council on Foreign Relations and is married to fellow entrepreneur, Nate Morris of Kentucky.